A novel approach to understanding CoViD-19: exploring the interplay of SARS-CoV-2 and CTL response: Numerical simulations and results

 \section{Numerical simulations and results}

-In this section we simulated the variation of $\mathcal{R}_0$ as a function of $\beta^{\alpha}$, $\mu^{\alpha}$, $c^{\alpha}$, $N$ and $\lambda^{\alpha}$ parameters (see \eqref{R0}) and sketched the dynamics of model (\ref{modelo}).
-The parameter values used in the numerical simulations are in Table \ref{tabela} and the initial conditions that we assumed are $T(0) = 1000$, $I(0) = 0$, $V(0) = 10$ and $C(0) = 333$.
-We obtained the numerical solutions by applying the subroutine of Diethelm and Freed \cite{DiethelmFreed1999}.
+In this section we simulate the variation of $\mathcal{R}_0$ as a function of $\beta^{\alpha}$, $\mu^{\alpha}$, $c^{\alpha}$, $N$ and $\lambda^{\alpha}$ (see \eqref{R0}) and sketched the dynamics of model (\ref{modelo}) for different values of $\alpha \in [0,1]$ and CTL proliferation functions.
+The parameter values used in the numerical simulations are in Table \ref{tabela}.
+The initial conditions that we assume are $T(0) = 1000$, $I(0) = 0$, $V(0) = 10$ and $C(0) = 333$ \cite{CMAP2019}.
+Since the model of the authors of \cite{CMAP2019} is similar to ours, we consider that these initial conditions also fit our model.
+The numerical solutions were obtained by applying the subroutine of Diethelm and Freed (FracPECE subroutine) \cite{DiethelmFreed1999}.